Payal-dh/Leaflet_Challenge/README.md

 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 In this challenge, you have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

+## Instructions
+The instructions for this activity are broken into two parts:
+Part 1: Create the Earthquake Visualization
+Part 2: Gather and Plot More Data (Optional with no extra points earning)

+## Part 1: Create the Earthquake Visualization:

+## Your first task is to visualize an earthquake dataset.
+Complete the following steps:
+  1. Get your dataset.
+To do so, follow these steps:
+      - The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
+Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualize.
+  2. When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
+Use the URL of this JSON to pull in the data for the visualization.
+The following image is a sampling of earthquake data in JSON format: